 Acknowledgements

 We thank Zheng Li for helpful discussions on our analyses.
 Gene family analysis was performed on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
+M.W.H. was supported by National Science Foundation grant DEB-1936187.

 Figures